The ancient discrepancy

 the slowly-becoming awareness of how

-thoroughly deep go the erected barricades,
+thoroughly deep go the erected barriers,

 an integral part, alas, of the structure itself.